California Mayhem Law & Defense

 Defenses to PC 203 & 205

 There are dozens of defenses that might apply to a criminal charge of mayhem.
-The facts of the case will expose what defenses are available for a defendant in any particular case.
-The most common defenses in a mayhem criminal charge include: self-defense, insanity, defense of others, intoxication, insufficient evidence, coerced confessions, alibi, insanity, mistake of facts, statute of limitations, and more.
+The facts of the case will determine what defenses fit best for any particular case.
+The most common defenses to mayhem charges include, but are not limited to, the following: self-defense, defense of others, insanity, intoxication, alibi, mistake of facts, statute of limitations, insufficient evidence, coerced confessions, illegal search and seizure, and more.

 To learn more about the crime of mayhem, aggravated mayhem, or defenses to penal codes 203 and 205, contact our criminal defense attorneys today for a free consultation.